bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/audit_map.md

 ---

-## 5. Audit Priorities & Next Steps
+## 6. Audit Priorities & Next Steps
 - Audit server.js for relic logic and modularize as needed.
 - Audit PlayerStatsServer.js and DungeonCore.js for correct, centralized logic.
 - Ensure all gameplay logic is server-side and modular.
 - Remove any logic from client that should be server-only.
 - Document any mismatches, broken flows, or missing logic.

+---

+## 7. Upcoming Refactors for True Dumb Renderer Security
+- All placement/facing/visibility calculations for treasures, shelves, puzzles, etc. will be migrated to the server (e.g., TreasureManagerServer.js) for true server-authoritative rendering.
+- Client managers will become pure renderers, using only server-sent data for display.
+- This is a high-priority security and consistency fix to prevent exploits and desyncs.

 ---